 Ethylhexylglycerin makes the skin softer, smoother and more hydrated.
 It acts deeply but without any heavy or sticky feeling.
 In haircare products, it works as a conditioner and scalp cleanser.
 It is safe but only in concentration below 8% in rinse-off products and below 2% in leave-on products.
 Can be an irritator in higher concentrations.
 In general, this component is great if you see it somewhere at the bottom of the list.

 Glycerin is one of the most outstanding and helpful skincare components.
-It's used a lot and it's researched very well.
-Many scientific researches confirm the safety and the efficiency of the component.
+It's used in many skincare products because it works and provides notable results.
 It's one of the best moisturizers.
 Molecules of Glycerin can absorb water and deliver it into deep layers of the skin making it hydrated.

-Role: Skin conditioning agent
+Roles: Skin conditioning

 Moisturizing